Schinzel/web-blocks/doc/tasks/annotation-phase3-discovery.md

 **Overview**: [annotation-implementation-overview.md](annotation-implementation-overview.md)

 ## Objective
-Update the route discovery system to work with annotation-based route identification while maintaining the existing file-system based path generation and supporting both old and new route systems during transition.
+Replace the interface-based route discovery system with annotation-based route identification while maintaining the existing file-system based path generation.
+This creates a simpler, cleaner system without the complexity of supporting dual systems.

 ## Background
 The current route discovery system uses reflection to find classes implementing `IPageRoute`, `IApiRoute`, and `IPageApiRoute`.
-The new system needs to:
+The new system will:
 1. Find classes annotated with `@WebBlockPage`, `@WebBlockApi`, `@WebBlockPageApi`
 2. Validate that annotated classes implement `WebBlockRoute`
 3. Maintain existing path generation logic
-4. Support both old and new systems during migration
+4. Completely replace the old interface-based system

 ## Current System Analysis
-- **`RouteDescriptorRegistry`**: Stores route descriptors mapped to interface types
+- **`RouteDescriptorRegistry`**: Currently stores route descriptors mapped to interface types - will be simplified
-- **`FindRoutes`**: Scans for classes implementing route interfaces
+- **`FindRoutes`**: Currently scans for classes implementing route interfaces - will be updated for annotations
-- **Route Descriptors**: `PageRouteDescriptor`, `ApiRouteDescriptor`, `PageApiRouteDescriptor`
+- **Route Descriptors**: Current `PageRouteDescriptor`, `ApiRouteDescriptor`, `PageApiRouteDescriptor` will be replaced
-- **Path Generation**: Uses file system structure with snake_case → kebab-case conversion
+- **Path Generation**: Uses file system structure with snake_case → kebab-case conversion - will be preserved

 ## Implementation Requirements